benjamin1313/MusicVisualizer/README.md

 - make it update more often.
 - find out how to stop the bleeding between frequencies.
 - maybe add some colors.
+- make it play from a file instead of using microphone.